-Placement with a cabin group depends on camp and age.
-While we attempt to honor bunk requests, please understand you may only request one child, and that request must be mutual.
-Placing too many friends in the same cabin disrupts the social interaction of the group.
+Every camper has their own bunk and designated space for their personal items.
+All campers have access to a private changing space in the cabin and bathrooms.
+While we attempt to honor bunk requests, please note that you may only request three friends, and their request must be mutual.
+Placing too many friends in the same cabin disrupts the group's social interaction.
 We will give out cabin assignments upon your child's arrival.